 The Educator’s Guide provides curriculum guidance and creative teaching ideas for prepared childbirth classes.
 It is recommended reading for students seeking certification by ICEA and was previously core reading for those seeking Lamaze certification before being replaced by The Lamaze Toolkit, also written by Debby Amis and Jeanne Green.
-It comes with a complimentary copy of our student handbook, Prepared Childbirth – The Family Way and a CD with reproducible handouts.
+It comes with a complimentary copy of our student handbook, Prepared Childbirth – The Family Way and online access to reproducible handouts.
 The price is $95 plus $15.15 for shipping within the U.S.; Canadian and other international customers please email us at email@example.com for a shipping quote.

 Section I – Getting Started

 Think about your own philosophy of birth.
 Gain ideas to plan your course design with the help of our ideas and topic outlines.
 Consider various teaching strategies and learning styles.
 Evaluate your strengths and weaknesses as a speaker by reviewing our chart of teaching styles and a “vaccine” for visual aids.